 It is estimated that nearly 10% of the population in the United States has felony convictions on their records.
 In most cases, those crimes were committed many years ago, and most have rehabilitated their lives for the better.
 Unfortunately, even if you are decades removed from committing a crime, it can still have negative effects that reverberate throughout many aspects of your life.
 For some, there is a way to have your record (and name) cleared through the expungement process.
 An expungement in California can be a game-changer that opens new doors for you and your family.
 If you have a felony conviction on your record and you are ready to have it cleared, Expunge America has got you covered.
-Complete our easy online form or give us a call at (844) 9-XPUNGE to speak with an experienced expungement attorney today.
+Complete our easy online form or give us a call at (844) 204-7222 to speak with our experienced staff today.

 As you may know, felony convictions can have a lasting impact on your life.
 You must serve the punishment issued by the criminal justice system, whether it’s jail time, probation, restitution, or court costs.
 After you have “paid your debt to society,” there are other ancillary effects of a felony conviction like loss of civil rights, the right to own a firearm, driving priveledges, and more.